 Nick Lucido, account executive, Edelman Digital

-Nick Lucido is an account executive at Edelman Digital.
-He joined Edelman Public Relations Worldwide in May 2009 after receiving the Daniel J. Edelman/PRSSA Outstanding PR Student Award.
+Lucido joined Edelman Public Relations Worldwide in May 2009 after receiving the Daniel J. Edelman/PRSSA Outstanding PR Student Award.
 He is a member of the firm’s digital strategy team, providing strategic counsel for clients in the technology, pharmaceutical, consumer packaged goods and restaurant industries.
-Prior to Edelman, Nick completed internships in midsized and boutique agencies.
+Prior to Edelman, he completed internships in midsized and boutique agencies.

 Sarah Siewert, senior account executive, Public Communications, Inc.

-Sarah Siewert is a senior account executive at Public Communications, Inc. Most recently, she worked at KemperLesnik, where she provided traditional media and social media services to global and local clients, including Aon, Aon Hewitt, PwC, BPI group and Prescient Solutions.
+Most recently, Siewert worked at KemperLesnik, where she provided traditional media and social media services to global and local clients, including Aon, Aon Hewitt, PwC, BPI group and Prescient Solutions.
 Prior to KemperLesnik, Sarah was an in-house public relations, marketing and event logistics professional at a nonprofit organization.

 Brandi Boatner is an external relations professional at IBM, where she is a member of the Global Business Services communications/public relations team.
 Her roles and responsibilities include media relations and social media strategies for IBM’s C-suite thought leadership studies, educating and training various industry subject matter experts in external social media tools, and working with IBM’s Institute for Business Value.